OSFeels/osfeels.com-middleman/source/feelsbot-knit-pattern.md

 We'll need two finished pieces of the following:

+__row 1:__ Using the dpn needles, CO 8
+__rows 2 - rows 29:__ K in the round
+__row 30:__ cast off!

 ## Feet

 For this, we'll use the heathered teal and the heathered dark green.

 We'll need two finished pieces of the following:

+## General Assembly

+Once all the pieces have been knit, you'll want to do the following steps.
+Unless otherwise indicated, please assume all sewing will use the mattress stitch technique.
+Video instructions on mattress stitching may be found here: https://www.youtube.com/watch?v=nJ7KEGUTlJM

+1. Using a tapestry needle, weave all loose ends into the work.
+1. Felt all of the pieces using a washing machine, suds, and HOT water.
+1. Assemble the head via whip-stitching:
+   1. Sew the "back-side" pieces to the sides of the face of Feelsbot.
+   1. Sew the "back-back" piece to the forehead and "back-sides" of the Feelsbot.
+   1. Stuff the head with stuffing.
+   1. Sew the remaining flap of the "back-back" piece and the feelsbot chin.
+1. Sew the neck to the head.
+1. Stuff the neck with stuffing - set aside for now.
+1. Assemble the hands:
+   1. Sew one end of one of the hands.
+   1. Stuff the hand with stuffing, then sew the other end of the hand.
+   1. Using a tapestry needle, sew through one end of the hand tube created.
+   1. Using the hand sewing gathering technique (https://www.youtube.com/watch?v=o256Ppwf55Q), sew through the center of the tube and pull taut so that the hand curvature is created for the claw.
+   1. Repeat the above for the second claw!
+ 1. Now, onto the arms assembly:
+   1. Sew one end of one of the arms.
+   1. Stuff the arm with stuffing until desired shape is achieved.
+   1. Sew the open end of the arm to a hand that you have just created in the above steps
+   1. Repeat the above arm assembly steps for the other arm you need to create.
+ 1. Next, we'll work on the body:
+   1. With the front of the body front piece facing the body back piece, sew three sides of the pieces together.
+When you come to sewing the fourth side, sew half of the side.
+   1. Turn the work "inside-out" so that you can see the body pattern on the outside.
+   1. Stuff the body until desired shape is achieved.
+   1. Continue to sew the remaining fourth side shut.
+1. Sew each of the arms to the top left and top right of the body.
+1. Assemble those feets!
+   1. Sew the side foot strip to the bottom foot strip.
+   1. Sew the the top foor strip to the side foot strip until there's only 1" left open
+   1. Flip "inside-out" and stuff with stuffing until desired shape is achieved.
+   1. Sew remaining top foot to the side foot.
+   1. Repeat the above steps to create the second foot!
+1. Assemble the leggies!
+   1. Sew one end of the one of the legs
+   1. Stuff the leg with stuffing until desired shape is achieved.
+   1. Sew the open end of the leg to a foot that you have just created in the above steps
+   1. Repeat the above leg assembly steps for the other leg you need to create.
+1. Sew the legs to the body.
+1. Love on the Feelsbot that you have just lovingly constructed.
+Hooray! <3